yannbcf/altv-rpc/README.md

     emit: alt.emitClient
 }, {
     // even if the contract is set to no_typecheck, this specific rpc handler is going to be type checked for its arguments types and return value type
+    // NOTE: because you've used $typeOnly for the field player, args.player type checking will be skipped
     test: ["typecheck", (args) => {
         //
     }],